4 Steps LGBTQ+ Employees Say Companies Can Take to Be More Inclusive

 This unequal footing had left many LGBTQ+ people unsure where they stand at work and in the job market.
 A recent LinkedIn survey of over 1,000 LGBTQ+ working professionals in the U.S. found that almost one in five (18%) respondents who are not out at work were concerned that coming out could cost them their job.
 And among those who have recently been furloughed or laid off as a result of the coronavirus, 38% were concerned that being openly LGBTQ+ would impact their job search.

-On the flip side, the survey also revealed the good things that can happen when companies foster cultures of inclusivity and belonging.
+On the flip side, the survey also revealed the good things that can happen when companies foster cultures of belonging and inclusion in the workplace.
 Among respondents who are open about being LGBTQ+ in the workplace, 52% said that coming out at work has made them feel more comfortable and authentically them.
 And 31% said it has helped them to build better relationships with their teams.

 Every employee deserves to feel comfortable bringing their true self to work.
-If you’re not sure which steps will have the greatest impact at your company, here are four things the respondents said they feel employers could do to better support the LGBTQ+ community.
+If you’re not sure which steps will have the greatest impact at your company, here are four things the respondents said they feel employers could do to better support the LGBTQ+ community and create an inclusive work environment..

 1. Create more safe spaces for LGBTQ+ employees